carlosperate/awesome-microbit/README.md

 - [Starting Computer Science with the BBC micro:bit](http://microbit.org/en/2018-01-19-train_the_trainer/) - From Getting Started to Games.
 Computer Science teaching resources designed for use with students aged 10-14 years.
 - [Science Experiment Lessons](https://makecode.microbit.org/courses/ucp-science) - Geared for students in middle and early high school, these Science Experiment lessons are designed help gain a greater understanding of the forces and behaviour of the physical world.

+### BBC Teaching Resources

+- [Doctor Who Live Lesson](http://www.bbc.co.uk/programmes/articles/3ydvd6mvhl89cHVJ7F2nmzf/doctor-who-and-the-micro-bit-live-lesson) - The BBC micro:bit will be put to the test at the controls of the TARDIS in this special BBC Live Lesson in collaboration with the team behind Doctor Who.
+- [Strictly micro:bit - BBC Live Lessons](http://www.bbc.co.uk/programmes/articles/49tjW0qR05wXrdpK7ZbGTbs/strictly-micro-bit-live-lesson) - Suitable for teaching ages 11-14.
+The full BBC Live Lesson exploring the basics of coding, with help from the stars of Strictly Come Dancing and the BBC micro:bit.
+- [Tackle time and space with Doctor Who and the BBC micro:bit](http://www.bbc.co.uk/programmes/articles/GDNGTpkHJrDJSYMQJbH9f1/tackle-time-and-space-with-doctor-who-and-the-bbc-micro-bit) - Join The Doctor on an adventure of courage, cunning and coding!
+	- [Part 1: Mission Sonic](http://www.bbc.co.uk/programmes/articles/52yF6JCCn1X2L4HKBQtgWlP/doctor-who-and-the-micro-bit-mission-sonic) - What plan does the Doctor have in mind to save the Universe from the Reality Bomb?
+	- [Part 2: Mission Decode](http://www.bbc.co.uk/programmes/articles/1tbvkWxx5vqQDmGnWMSLBJg/doctor-who-and-the-micro-bit-mission-decode) - The Doctor has intercepted some seriously strange data from the Daleks; it's up to you to help decode it.
+	- [Part 3: Mission Hack](http://www.bbc.co.uk/programmes/articles/1ZD3hYYBZVM5SDCVKH6vGfm/doctor-who-and-the-micro-bit-mission-hack) - It's the final mission!
+Click here to get hacking and infiltrate the Dalek spaceship.

 ## Community